-You’ll find the Vidgo app in the Roku Channel Store where about 400 people have given it, on average, a 2.9-star rating.
+You’ll find the Vidgo app in the Roku Channel Store where about 3,520 people have given it, on average, a 2.8-star rating.

 Vidgo on Fire TV Stick

 The Vidgo app for Amazon’s Fire TV platform has not been received well.
-At the time of this review, 115 people had given Vidgo an average of 2.1 stars.
+At the time of this review, 3,200 people had given Vidgo an average of 3.3 stars.
 Many people started their reviews by saying their smartphone app worked great.
 A poorly-functioning channel guide on FireTV devices, however, meant they didn’t have a way to get to watch TV on their TVs.
-Reviews in April 2020 seem to indicate that an app update has resolved these issues.
+Reviews in Spring 2022 were mostly negative, stating connection issues, videos freezing, and poor customer service.

 Vidgo on Apple TV